- Remember your Divine essence.

 - Follow your Bliss.

 At some point, I hope to write a short essay entitled, The Four Precepts in Retrospect.
-In the meantime, suffice it to say that the general approach was, for me, extremely beneficial and I continue to recommend The Four Precepts as an initial (or supplemental) approach to self-inquiry, cautioning only that the Way of Truth and Life to which they point is not a head-trip.
-Rather, one should think of The Four Precepts as a set of exercises preparatory to a moral and spiritual awakening that involves a movement out of the head into the heart (passing through the narrow gate that leads to life).
+In the meantime, suffice it to say that the general approach was, for me, extremely beneficial and I continue to recommend practicing The Four Precepts as an initial (or supplemental) approach to self-inquiry, cautioning only that the Way of Truth and Life to which they point is not a head-trip.
+Rather, observing The Four Precepts is preparatory to a moral and spiritual awakening that involves a movement out of the head into the heart (passing through the narrow gate that leads to life).

-NOTE: It’s never too soon or too late to begin these exercises–NOW is always the right time! 🙂
+NOTE: It’s never too soon or too late to begin practicing these Spiritual Exercises—NOW is always the right time! 🙂

 - Remember Your Divine Essence